 On the northern coast of Morocco, Tetouan is an important port and was once the capital of the Spanish protectorate of Morocco.
 But, although it has a population of about 400,000 people, it feels much smaller.

 That’s partly because the historic medina in its centre – the focus for many visitors – is not particularly big.
-Still surrounded by an ancient wall, you can only get in through its grand gates, then follow the small streets winding up the hill.
+Still surrounded by an ancient wall, you can only get in through its grand gates, and then follow the small streets winding up the hill.

-What makes visiting the Tetouan medina so special is that it feels like an authentic city centre, full of heritage architecture but a part of modern everyday life.
+What makes visiting the Tetouan Medina so special is that it feels like an authentic city centre, full of heritage architecture but a part of modern everyday life.
 It’s not really about tourism – and that is refreshing to discover here.

 The small coastal town of El Jadida is one of the most underrated places to visit in Morocco, with lovely beaches, great seafood, and a relaxing holiday atmosphere.

 But, for me, the highlight here is the World-Heritage fortress called Mazagan, built on the water in the 16th century by the Portuguese as an outpost on the trading route down the west coast of Africa.

 Mazagan was never penetrated and it has been very well preserved since it was handed back to Morocco in 1769.
 Today, you can walk through the old compound and trace the cliff-like walls.

 More than 2000 years ago, the Roman Empire established an outpost in Morocco, at the very edge of its domain.
 Over the years, it grew into a city called Volubilis.